liuqx315/Multiscale-pattern/doc/guide/source/c_interface/User_callable.rst

 .. math::
     {\mathcal A} \approx M - \gamma J, \qquad J = \frac{\partial f_I}{\partial y}.

-There are seven ARKode linear solvers currently available for this
+There are nine ARKode linear solvers currently available for this
-task: ARKDENSE, ARKBAND, ARKSPGMR, ARKSPBCG, ARKSPTFQMR, ARKSPFGMR and ARKPCG.
+task: ARKDENSE, ARKBAND, ARKKLU, ARKSUPERLUMT, ARKSPGMR, ARKSPBCG, ARKSPTFQMR, ARKSPFGMR and ARKPCG.

 The first two linear solvers are direct solvers based on Gaussian elimination, and derive their names from the type of storage used for